Describe the path to your current vocation.

 When did you become a Lutheran?

 I was raised Roman Catholic, and came to faith in a broad evangelical context.
 Toward the end of my undergraduate years, I began to see the shallowness in the American Evangelicalism and drifted toward confessional Reformed theology.
 Here, I found the answers to many of my questions and appreciated the structure, but struggled with some of the core tenets of the theology and the rejection of anything that "looked to Catholic".
-After a few years of research, I made my way to confessional Lutheranism where I found a true evangelical and biblical theology that values the traditions of the Church.
+After a few years of research, I made my way to Lutheranism and have finally found my spiritual home!

 What do you love most about your job?